Ihar Alinevich: Anarchist activities, kidnapping, 2011 trial

 On 27 May 2011 Alinevich was found guilty by the Zavodskoy District Court of Minsk and sentenced to 8 years in a maximum security prison.
 Initially, he was held in prison No. 10 in Novopolotsk (Vitebsk region), located in an ecologically polluted area near two large chemical plants.
 Alinevich was allowed one meeting with his mother every six months, provided that there were no violations, from January to 14 July 2012, he was allowed 3 phone calls.
 In 2012, Alinevich was sent to solitary confinement for refusing to write a petition for clemency.
 In 2013, Alinevich's mother (a professor of economic sciences) was fired from the Belarusian State Economic University, where she had worked for over 30 years.
 According to her, this was related to the case of her son.
 In 2014, Alinevich was transferred to the "Vitba-3" prison (Vitebsk district of the Vitebsk region).

-While still in pre-trial detention, Alinevich began to write a book "I'm going to Magadan" about himself and about prison life, which was published in 2013.
+While still in pre-trial detention, Alinevich began to write a book "On The Way To Magadan" about himself and about prison life, which was published in 2013.
 Soon after its publication, the book received the František Alekhnovich Award for the best work written in prison.

 Alinevich was recognized as a political prisoner by Belarusian and international human rights organizations.
 By 2015, he remained one of the last political prisoners in the Republic of Belarus.
 On 22 August 2015, Alinevich was released by the decision of Alexander Lukashenko, along with five other political prisoners.
 The liberation had an international resonance and was seen as a step towards normalizing relations with the European Union.
 After his release, Alinevich emigrated.
 In 2016, Alinevich was recognized as a laureate of the Viktor Ivashkevich Human Rights Award (nomination "For Personal Courage").

 2020 arrest, terrorism charge

-On the night of 28–29 October 2020, Belarusian border guards detained Ihar Alinevich and three more anarchists – Dmitry Dubovsky, Dmitry Rezanovich and Sergey Romanov in the Yelʹsk District of the Gomel Region near the Belarus–Ukraine border.
-It is believed that Alinevich returned to the country some time before.
+On the night of 28–29 October 2020, Belarusian border guards detained Ihar Alinevich and three more anarchists – Dmitry Dubovsky, Dmitry Rezanovich and Siarhei Ramanau in the Yelʹsk District of the Gomel Region near the Belarus–Ukraine border.
 They were charged under Article 289 of the Criminal Code of the Republic of Belarus "Terrorism", which provides for punishment up to the death penalty, as well as under Article 295 of the Criminal Code of the Republic of Belarus "Illegal arms trafficking".
 The anarchists were accused of setting fire to four cars near the building of the prosecutor's office in Salihorsk (Minsk Region) and the local branch of the State Committee for Forensic Expertise.

 On 22 December 2021, the Minsk Regional Court sentenced Alinevich to 20 years of prison.
 The Viasna Human Rights Centre, the Belarusian Helsinki Committee, the Belarusian PEN Center, the Belarusian Association of Journalists and several other human rights organizations declared him to be a political prisoner.